 Having a early taunt with a large amount of health could have some good synergy with northshire-cleric allowing you to trade with minions than healing him back up.
 Paired with Dark Cultist could provide the Priest with strong minions that can’t easily be removed.

 Control Paladin decks could definitely use a card to drop early with taunt.
 Right now Control Paladin’s have a weaker early game than other control deck so even with their high amount of healing they aren’t one of the top-tier control decks right now.
 However having a big early taunt could help them preserve their health and healing allowing them to out last the opponent even more than they already could.

-Also Paladins have many ways to clear the board with , Equality, and Wild Pyromancerso adding another minion to the board would be no problem for the Paladin.
+Also Paladins have many ways to clear the board with concecration, equality, and wild-pyromancer so adding another minion to the board would be no problem for the Paladin.

 Overall I think Baron Rivendare has little value if he is not played perfectly and is most likely only going to be useful for one or two turns when the deathrattles activate.
 I predict Baron Rivendare will be one of the least used Naxxramas cards being that it is too situational and you can only have one in the deck.

 Shaman – Reincarnate

 This week the Shaman’s class will be receiving the Reincarnate card, a card that destroys a minion and return it with full health.
 This is a solid card and I feel it would do way better if it wasn’t confined to the Shaman class only.
 Most Shaman decks don’t run too many cards with deathrattles and it doesn’t seem worth it to waste room in your deck to add a nerubian-egg activator.
 Shaman decks typically have the same build with some variations so devoting a spot to this card just doesn’t seem worth it.